Military Student Programs

 What Other Military Spouse and Dependent Benefits Are Available?

-In addition to the transferring of GI Benefits, there are other opportunities, grants and scholarships for military dependents and spouses.
+In addition to the transferring of GI Benefits, there are other opportunities for military dependents and spouses.
 Some can be used in addition to GI Bill benefits, also.
 Plan your finances right and ensure you are getting the most help possible.

 Here are some additional educational benefits for military family members: